Warning as research reveals the dog breeds most at risk as temperatures fall

-AS THE UK is warned of plummeting temperatures as low as minus 10 degrees in some places, dog owners are being urged to take precautions to protect their pets.
+As the UK is warned of plummeting temperatures as low as -10C in some places, dog owners are being urged to take precautions to protect their pets.

 Senior presenter at the Met Office, Aidan McGivern said there were “pretty strong” signs that a burst of cold air would bring changes to the weather from this weekend.